Alejandro-FA/IPDP_labs/lab1_T1G3/report.md

 > Use *`gprof`* to get a profile of the code.
 What is the function that takes more time?
 You may need to modify the Makefile and the job script.

+The function that takes more time is the `Fitness()` one.

 ### Exercise 6.2

 > Parallelize the most time consuming function and run the code requesting 4 cores.
 Is the new code faster?

+After parallelizing the function `Fitness()` we can observe that the new code is quite faster than the previous one.
+The parallelization we have implemented consists on:

+1. Dividing the iterations of the for loop between 4 threads.
+2. Applying a reduction to the variable `attack`.
+3. Setting a static scheduling, which is the one that improves the performance the most in this case.